Anand Mahindra Offers Internship to Millionaire's Son Who Left Home to Wash Dishes in Shimla

 Reacting to the offer, Dwarkesh told TOI that he though his future was as yet undecided, the internship was a "great opportunity" and he would definitely take it.

-The news of the offer overjoyed Rakesh Thakkr as well who was delighted his son had received an offer from none other than Mahindra himself.
+The news of the offer overjoyed Rakesh Thakkar as well who was delighted his son had received an offer from none other than Mahindra himself.

 Get the best of News18 delivered to your inbox - subscribe to News18 Daybreak.
 Follow News18.com on Twitter, Instagram, Facebook, Telegram, TikTok and on YouTube, and stay in the know with what's happening in the world around you – in real time.